-The purchase by International Shipping Enterprises Inc. ("ISE"), our predecessor, of all of the outstanding shares of common stock of Navios Holdings, and the subsequent downstream merger of ISE with and into Navios Holdings took place on August 25, 2005.
-Navios Holdings is incorporated under the laws of the Republic of the Marshall Islands.
-ISE received an opinion from its counsel for the merger transaction that, while there is no direct authority that governs the tax treatment of the transaction, it was more likely than not that Navios Holdings would be taxed by the United States as a foreign corporation.
+The purchase by International Shipping Enterprises Inc. ("ISE"), of all of the outstanding shares of common stock of Navios, and the subsequent downstream merger of ISE with and into Navios took place on August 25, 2005.
+Navios is incorporated under the laws of the Marshall Islands.
+ISE received an opinion from its counsel for the merger transaction that, while there is no direct authority that governs the tax treatment of the transaction, it was more likely than not that Navios would be taxed by the United States as a foreign corporation.
 Accordingly, we take the position that we will be taxed as a foreign corporation by the United States.
-If Navios Holdings is taxed as a U.S. corporation in the future, its taxes will be significantly higher than they are currently.
+If Navios were taxed as a U.S. corporation, its taxes would be significantly higher.